Baylor College of Medicine is firmly committed to the highest ethical practices and compliance standards.

 Baylor College of Medicine Integrity Hotline

 Baylor College of Medicine has established a confidential and anonymous reporting mechanism for reporting known or suspected improper activity or wrongdoing.
 Reports can be made via the toll free number (855) 764-7292 or electronically via the internet.
 Baylor College of Medicine prohibits retaliation for reporting known or suspected improper activity or wrongdoing.
+If you have any concerns about your visit to or experience at one of our Baylor College of Medicine Facilities, please contact Patients Advocacy.

 Disclosure of Outside Interests